Damian Rhodes: Ottawa Senators

 Rhodes was established as the Sens starting goaltender shortly after the trade.
 He posted a 10-22-4 record, which was largely in part to playing in front of a shaky defensive corps.
 His solid play however, led him to being considered the Senators goalie of the future.

 Rhodes split goaltending duties with Ron Tugnutt during his first full season with the team, with Rhodes starting the majority of the team's games.
 Rhodes posted a 14-20-4 record with a 2.72 GAA in 50 games.
 Rhodes served as the team's backup in the franchise's first ever playoff series against the Buffalo Sabres, in which he saw no action.

 Rhodes gained notoriety in 1998.
 Rhodes had a 13-17-5 record and a 2.23 GAA at the time, and opted to dye his hair blonde as a way to change his fortunes.
 Following the change, Rhodes posted a 10-4-2 record, lowering his GAA to 1.81.
 Rhodes' momentum carried into the 1998 Stanley Cup playoffs as he outplayed Martin Brodeur and was instrumental in the team's first round upset over the New Jersey Devils, which was the first playoff series victory for the Senators franchise.
 Rhodes' momentum would evaporate in the next round, as the Senators were defeated in five games by the Washington Capitals.

-Rhodes is one of thirteen goaltenders in NHL history to score a goal, managing the task without taking a shot.
+Rhodes is one of fourteen goaltenders in NHL history to score a goal, managing the task without taking a shot.
 Rhodes was the last player to touch the puck on a delayed penalty call when Lyle Odelein of the New Jersey Devils inadvertently put the puck in his own goal with Martin Brodeur out of the net for an extra attacker in Ottawa's 6–0 victory on January 2, 1999.

 Rhodes' lack of playing time near the end of the 1998-99 season, led to Tugnutt establishing himself as the team's starting goaltender down the stretch.
 Rhodes' salary and tendency to allow soft goals made him expendable.
 Rather than lose him to the Atlanta Thrashers in the expansion draft, the Senators traded Rhodes to the Thrashers on June 18, 1999 in exchange for future considerations.
 Rhodes would become the first player acquired by the Thrashers franchise.